 Sir Ian Diamond – National Statistician and Permanent Secretary

-John is the UK's National Statistician, Head of the Government Statistical Service (GSS) and Chief Executive of the UK Statistics Authority.
-He provides overall leadership for Office for National Statistics (ONS) and the statistics profession across government.
-John advises ministers, the Cabinet Secretary and senior officials on the production, dissemination and use of statistics across government.
+Sir Ian is the UK's National Statistician, Head of the Government Statistical Service (GSS) and Chief Executive of the UK Statistics Authority.
+He provides overall leadership for the Office for National Statistics (ONS) and the statistics profession across government.
+Sir Ian advises ministers, the Cabinet Secretary and senior officials on the production, dissemination and use of statistics across government.

 Iain Bell – Deputy National Statistician and Director General for Population and Public Policy